 The Monty Hall Problem

 The Monty Hall Problem is named after the host of the US TV show 'Let's Make a Deal' and is a fantastic example of how our intuition can often be wildly wrong when trying to calculate probability.
-In this hub, we are going to look at what the problem is and the mathematics behind the correct solution.
+In this article, we are going to look at what the problem is and the mathematics behind the correct solution.

 Suppose you are the winning contestant on a quiz show and for your grand prize you are given the choice of three doors.
 Behind one of the doors is a brand new car, while behind the other two are goats.
 You win whichever prize is behind your chosen door.